itaysnir/itaysnir.github.io/_posts/2022-11-13-one-days-heap-buffer-overflow.markdown

 ## CVE-2020-11901 - Part of Ripple20

-This is actually 4 vulnerabilities.
-We will focus only on the first one.
+These are actually 4 vulnerabilities.
+I will focus only on one.

 Heap overflow within TCP/IP stack, for parsing received DNS packets.